 Assignments should be submitted electronically, in a single .doc, docx, or .pdf file.
-A maximum of one additional file may also be submitted (e.g., SPSS output).
+A maximum of one additional file may also be submitted if necessary (e.g., SPSS output).

-All assignments are due by midnight on the Monday of the week indicated in the course schedule.
+All assignments are due by 5 PM on the Friday of the week indicated in the course schedule.
 Late assignments will be penalized at a rate of ten percent (10%) per calendar day.